tinsir888/study-notes-mkdocs/docs/audatalogi/24FFairAI/1_CoreFed.md

 :exclamation:Scaling the utility of any single agents does not change the core-stable allocation.

-# :heavy_exclamation_mark:Some Ideas around Sum-of-ratio Property
+# :book:Some Ideas around Sum-of-ratio Property

 ## Is there scenario s.t. none of predictors is core-stable?